The Southampton Centre

 UCL and the London School of Hygiene and Tropical Medicine are the lead partners for the Farr Institute of Health Informatics Research, linking electronic health data with other forms of research and routinely collected data, as well as building on capacity in health informatics research.

 The Office for National Statistics

-The ONS provides trusted third party linkage facilities for the ADRC-England, which includes:
+The ONS provided trusted third party linkage facilities for the ADRC-England, which included: